dirkzon/nexu/README.md

 # Nexu

 ## Introduction
 Nexu is an image sharing platform.
-This monorepository will all the services.
+This monorepository will contain all the services.

 ## Services